hexzha/CSE-git/README.md

 - $ git add \<file name\>

-  Have Git track a file
+  Have Git track a file and add <file name> to staging

 - $ git commit -m "Concise message for changes made"